 15 MISR research aerosol algorithm produces higher, more consistent AOD retrievals and improved characterization of aerosol

 properties compared to the MISR operational product.
 (3) Among IASI infrared aerosol products, the LMD algorithm has the best performance in capturing dust plume features over both desert and water surfaces.
-(4) The EPIC AOCH product significantly overestimates aerosol heights under low aerosol loadings, but exhibits good agreement with CALIOP extinction- weighted ALH for dust-laden scenes.
+(4) The EPIC AOCH product significantly overestimates aerosol heights under low aerosol loadings but exhibits good agreement with CALIOP extinction- weighted ALH for dust-laden scenes.
 On average, IASI-retrieved dust layer heights are 0.4 km higher than EPIC over dust-laden

 20 regions.
 MISR plume height retrievals align well with CALIOP and EPIC over the Kopet-Dag foothills.
-This study underscores the important insights from a synergistic, multisensor analysis into the complementary strengths and potential biases of satellite aerosol products in Central Asia, and highlights the need for their proper use and careful interpretation when studying the saline dust from the Aralkum Desert.
+This study underscores the important insights from a synergistic, multisensor analysis into the complementary strengths and potential biases of satellite aerosol products in Central Asia and highlights the need for their proper use and careful interpretation when studying the saline dust from the Aralkum Desert.

 1 Introduction